 I tell the truth.

-I love order, consistency, and regularity.
+I love order, consistency, and regularity within the chaos.

 I work hard.